-() TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period fr om to Commission f le number: 1-10026 RNATIONAL CORP. , ant as specified in its charter) Delaware 14-0462060 (State or other jurisdiction of incorporation or organization) (IRS Employer Identification No.) 216 Airport Drive, Rochester, New Hampshire 03867 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code 518-445-2200 Indicate by check mark whether the registrant (1) has filed all reports of 1934 during the preceding 12 months (or for such shorter period the subject to such filing requirements for the past 90 days.
-Yes [$\sqrt{\ }$] No [ ically and posted on its corporate Web site, if any, every Interactive Data gulation S-T (§232.405 of this chapter) during the preceding 12 months (or post such files).
-Yes [$\sqrt{\ }$] No [$-$] Indicate by check mark whether the registrant is a large accelerated to company. filer, an accelerated filer, a non-accelerated filer, or a smaller reporting Large accelerated filer $[\ \ \ \]$ Non-accelerated filer $[\ \]$ Accelerated filer [] Smaller reporting company [] Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes [] No [$\sqrt{\ }$] The registrant had 28.1 million shares of Class A Common Stock and 2012.
-3.2 million shares of Class B Common Stock outstanding as of March 31,
+OR () TRANSITION REPORT P URSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHA NGE ACT OF 1934 For the transition pe riod from to Commis sion file number: 1-10026 INTERNATIONAL CORP. egistrant as specified in its charter) Delaware 14-0462060 other jurisdiction of on or organization) (IF RS Employer Identification No.) 216 Airport Drive, F Rochester, New Hampshire 03867 (Address of prir ncipal executive offices) (Zip Code) Registrant's telephone number er, including area code 518-445-22 200 of 1934 during the preceding riod that the registrant was required t 13 or 15(d) of the Securities Exchange Act to file such reports) and (2) has been File required to be submitted and posted pursuant to Rule 405 ate Web site, if any, every Interactive Data chapter) during the preceding 12 months (or] Indicate by check mark wheth company. ner the registrant is a large accele rated filer, an accelerated filer, a non- accelerated filer, or a smaller reporting Large accelerated filer Non-accelerated filer [Accelerated filer Smaller reporting company [] Indicate by check mark wheth ner the registrant is a shell compa ny (as defined in Rule 12b-2 of the E xchange Act).
+Yes [] No [√] The registrant had 28.1 millio 2012. n shares of Class A Common Sto ck and 3.2 million shares of Class B Common Stock outstanding as of June 30,